nhantran2642/Intern_NhanTran/README.md

 ### OVERVIEW

-*This is my project in my automation testing internship course 2024 at [AGEST DANANG](https://www.agest.vn/).*
+*This is my personal project in my automation testing internship course 2024 at [AGEST DANANG](https://www.agest.vn/).*

-The purpose of this project to learn about how to build an automation framework by using Selenium.
+The purpose of this project is to learn about how to build an automation framework by using Selenium.

 My project applies the POM framework in Selenium and uses Java as the scripting language.
 Maven is used for dependency management and continuous development.
 TestNG is used to maintain test cases.
 Extent Report is used to report the result of the test suite.
 A simple Selenium Grid is implemented to run tests in parallel on different browser.